 2. CLEAN ARTICULATED ASSISTED SHIFTS

-In “clean” assisted shifts, we shift on the “old” finger and rearticulate our “new” finger only when it is ready over the target note.
-Doing assisted shifts in this way, we often make explicit use of an “intermediate note” to help us find the new position.
-This intermediate note is the note that is sounded by the “old” finger in the “new” position (in other words, it is the destination note of the “old” finger that we have shifted on).
+The intermediate note is the note that is sounded by the “old” finger in the “new” position (in other words, it is the destination note of the “old” finger that we have shifted on).
 We use an intermediate note in a shift in exactly the same way as we might use a “stepping stone” to cross a river: it gives us a vital point of orientation and stability during our crossing, allowing us to reach our final destination (placement of target finger) with maximum security.
 Once again we will indicate these intermediate notes in the shifts as a grace-notes with the “x” notehead.
-This concept is much better illustrated with a few musical examples:
+These concepts are much better illustrated with a few musical examples:

 The use of the intermediate note converts our “assisted shifts” into “same-finger shifts” which are made (and measured) on the “old” finger.
 So in the above example we will measure the shift in the first bar as a one tone shift upwards on the first finger rather than as a perfect fourth.
 The second bar shift is a one tone shift downwards on the third finger.
 Bar three is a major third up on the first finger and bar four is the major third down on the third finger.